disposableidentities/healthcrisis/README.md

 **Example Consent Verifiable Credential (issued by a practitioner) for the health risk data**

 See attribute “dataSubjectData” which contains a link to such public health risk message.

+This consent is created/issued by the citizen itself:

 ```json
 {